400k+

 Start with the type system.
 Ask candidates to explain the difference between interface and type, and when they'd use a generic versus a union.
 Strong answers talk about conditional types, mapped types, and when to use unknown versus any.
 This reveals whether they actually use the compiler or just appease it.

 Next, explore practical workflow.
 How do they configure tsconfig for a monorepo?
 What strict flags do they enable, and why?
-Ask them to walk through migrating a JavaScript codebase to TypeScript, how they'd prioritize files, handle third-party libraries without types, and avoid a wave of any casts that defeats the purpose.
+Ask them to walk through migrating a JavaScript codebase to TypeScript: how they'd prioritize files, handle third-party libraries without types, and avoid a wave of any casts that defeats the purpose.

 For senior depth, probe full-stack typing.
 How do they share types between frontend and API?
 Have they used Zod or tRPC for runtime validation that matches compile-time types?
 Ask about performance implications of complex type inference in large codebases.
+A strong candidate has concrete answers; a weak one talks in theory.

-Benefits of TypeScript
+Benefits of Building With TypeScript

 TypeScript adds a static type system on top of JavaScript, catching bugs at compile time that would otherwise surface in production.
-On large codebases, the type system is the difference between confident refactoring and "deploy and pray."
+On large codebases, this is the difference between confident refactoring and "deploy and pray."
 Editor support (autocomplete, inline errors, go-to-definition) dramatically accelerates development, and TypeScript's structural type system means you get safety without the verbosity of traditional typed languages.
 It compiles to plain JavaScript, so it runs everywhere JS does.

 TypeScript is the default choice for any non-trivial JavaScript project: React frontends, Node.js APIs, full-stack frameworks (Next.js, Remix), shared libraries, and serverless functions.
 It's especially valuable when multiple developers work on the same codebase, because types serve as living documentation that the compiler actually enforces.

 For quick prototypes, one-off scripts, or small utilities where you'll spend more time writing type definitions than actual logic, plain JavaScript is faster.
 Teams with no JavaScript experience should learn JS fundamentals first.
-TypeScript adds complexity on top, and debugging type errors without understanding the runtime is frustrating.
+TypeScript adds complexity on top, and debugging type errors without understanding the underlying runtime is frustrating.

 Libraries